adico1/standardized-folder-structure-whitepaper/white-paper.md

 ## Abstract

 This white paper introduces a **universal folder structure** for organizing code in software projects, emphasizing **modularity**, **separation of concerns**, and **scalability**.
 It addresses common challenges such as **technical debt**, **inconsistent architecture**, and the need for a paradigm shift away from **Object-Oriented Programming (OOP)**.
-OOP, while initially developed to promote modularity and reuse, often leads to over-architecting and rigid class hierarchies, complicating long-term maintenance.
-By adopting this universal folder structure, development teams can work toward the holy grail of **"same code"**—a consistent and predictable codebase across all developers—reducing technical debt and improving scalability across diverse platforms and frameworks.
-Given the **procedural nature** of this structure, reducing the complexity of OOP from the design leads to **more accurate development estimations** and simplified workflows.
+While OOP was initially developed to promote modularity and reuse, it often leads to over-architecting and rigid class hierarchies, complicating long-term maintenance.
+By adopting this universal folder structure, development teams can work toward achieving **"same code"**—a consistent and predictable codebase used across all developers—thereby reducing technical debt and improving scalability across diverse platforms and frameworks.
+The **procedural nature** of this structure simplifies development by reducing the complexity introduced by OOP, leading to **more accurate development estimations** and streamlined workflows.

-As the saying goes, **"Where there is confusion, the solution is to place one cornerstone and the rest will align around it."** This universal folder structure serves as that cornerstone, providing a foundation around which scalable and maintainable code can be built, enabling long-term success in software development and future standardizations.
+Just as a well-laid foundation ensures the stability of a building, this universal folder structure provides a solid base upon which scalable and maintainable code can be built, enabling long-term success in software development and future standardizations.

 ---